ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/grid.md

 Enables moving the Grid rows with drag & drop to change the order

-#### Always use a vertical grid layout?

-The fields within the grid will be always stacked vertically on the publish form.
+#### Grid layout

-When turned off, the fields within the grid will be placed in a horizontal row next to each other in bigger screens, and stacked vertically on smaller screens.
+**Auto (by default)** - the fields within the grid will be placed in a horizontal row next to each other in bigger screens, and stacked vertically on smaller screens or if there is not enough space on the page for content.

+**Vertical layout** - The fields within the grid will be always stacked vertically on the publish form.

+**Horizontal layout** - The fields within the grid will be always stacked horizontally on the publish form.

 ### Grid Fields